Keian-A/bus-mall/README.md

 Author: Keian Anthony

-Links and Resources
+Links and Resources:
+- [This](https://meyerweb.com/eric/tools/css/reset/) link used to reset.css

 Reflections and Comments

-All additions to this project will be merged to the main branch for ease
+- All additions to this project will be merged to the main branch for ease of use